Scandinavian Design: Minimalism and Functionality

 • The serene ambiance of Scandinavian design (source: Freepik.com).

-Types of Lighting That Suit Scandinavian Design
+Types of Lamps That Fit Scandinavian Design

-1. Pendant Lights with Wooden Details
+1. Pendant Lamps with Wooden Details

 2. Minimalist Floor Lamps